Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Technical Validation

 \section{Technical Validation}

-To validate the dataset and demonstrate its utility for multi-task surgical AI, we benchmarked a suite of deep learning models across the three core tasks: phase recognition, instance segmentation, and skill assessment.
+To validate the dataset and demonstrate its utility for multi-task surgical AI, we benchmarked a suite of deep learning models across the four core tasks: phase recognition, instance segmentation, skill assessment, and object tracking.